MicrosoftDocs/dynamics-365-fraud-protection/content/integrate-real-time-api.md

 ### Authenticate with your environment
 To begin using the sandbox or production APIs, please be sure you have visited each environment's portal, signed in, and accepted the terms and conditions.
 - Sandbox: https://dfp.microsoft-int.com
-- Production: https://dfp.microsoft.com (You may already have completed this step during initial sign-up.)
+- Production: https://dfp.microsoft.com (You may already have completed this step in production during initial sign-up.)

 ### Generate an access token
 You must generate this token and provide it dynamically.
 Note that access tokens have a limited lifespan.
 We recommend that you cache it and reuse it until it's time to get a new access token.